 Another great alternative is to juice them for a super-nutritious drink.

 Cruciferous veggies such as broccoli, cauliflower, Brussels sprouts, bok choy, and cabbage are another outstanding source of fiber.
 These have been shown to cause a significant reduction in the key markers of inflammation, like oxidative stress.

-Eat your veggies raw in a salad, chopped or shaved and added to a vinegar-dressed slaw, or sliced and served with a tasty hummus or tzatziki dip.
+Eat your veggies raw in a salad, chopped or shaved and added to a vinegar-dressed slaw, or sliced and served with a tasty hummus or homemade tzatziki dip.

 Yogurt is a somewhat surprising recent addition to the list of foods that promote heart health.

 This is surprising because we’ve long been advised to reduce our intake of the saturated fats and cholesterol that are found in dairy products.

 However, a 2011 Australian study conducted on almost 1100 women over the age of 70 revealed some interesting results.

 Those women who consumed just under one-half cup of yogurt daily had significantly lower amounts of accumulated plaque on the walls of their carotid arteries than those study subjects who didn’t.